griptape-ai/managed-structure-template/README.md

 - `structure.py` Contains the Managed Structure code.
 - `requirements.txt` Contains the dependencies for the Managed Structure.
 These will be automatically installed when the Structure is registered with Skatepark.
-- `structure_file.yaml` Contains the Managed Structure configuration required by Skatepark and Griptape Cloud to properly build and run the Structure.
+- `structure_file.yaml` Contains the Managed Structure configuration.
+This informs Griptape Cloud and the Skatepark of your Managed Structure's dependencies and how it needs to build and run.
 - `example-client/client.py` Contains an example client that _uses_ the Managed Structure's API.
 This is useful for testing your Managed Structure locally but ultimately you will want to integrate your Managed Structure with your own application.
 - `example-client/pyproject.toml` Contains the dependencies for the example client.
 Poetry is only used for the example client and is not used by the Managed Structure itself.